dmp1ce/decompose-web-common/README.md

 - `_decompose-process_nginx_proxy_status` : Echo the current nginx_proxy container status.
 - `_decompose-process_nginx_proxy_build` : Build nginx proxy container and generate nginx proxy configuration files.
 - `_decompose-process_nginx_proxy_up` : Start nginx proxy no matter what state it is currently in and update configuration files in container.

-## Nginx Proxy

-Nginx proxy, is a container which is a endpoint for web services running on port 80 with Docker.
-See [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy).

-Nginx proxy is configured by both adding environment variables to containers and by copying files into nginx proxy.
-For the file copying part, specially named files can be placed in `containers/nginx_proxy` directory.
-These files explained in the `containers/nginx_proxy/README` file.

-## Reverse Proxy

-With an SSH server setup, a reverse proxy can be setup to tunnel a port to the SSH server.
-Use the [reverse proxy elements](#reverse-proxy-settings) and the `start-reverse-proxy` process to use this feature.
-In order to forward expose port 80 or 443 on the remote SSH server, you may have to configure `/etc/ssh/sshd_config` to set `GatewayPorts yes`.

-A reverse proxy can be useful to test a API callbacks or show others local development.

-## Update production

-Use `update-production-server-to-latest` process to update a production server set by the [production server](#production-server) elements.
-Updating the production server using this method follows the following steps:

-1. Test connection to server
-2. Create new tag, incremented from the last tag
-3. Push latest code and tags
-4. Update code on production site
-5. Rebuild/recreate production containers
-6. Backup decompose configuration using `backup_config` process
-7. Remove old Docker images using `remove-untagged-docker-images` process